fledermoys/dataflow-documentation/docs/documentation/google-api.md

 1. Navigate to Settings
 2. In the Google Sheets section, select your client secret
-3. Set the localhost server to the same one as in your Google Cloud Project
 4. Press OK.

 ## Dataflow LogIn